M3l3r0/MCP-buddy/README.md

 ## 🎯 What is it?

-MCPbuddy connects to multiple **MCP (Model Context Protocol) servers**.
-When you ask a question, an **LLM intelligently decides** which servers and tools to query, then synthesizes all responses into one answer.
+**MCPbuddy is a local MCP Server manager** that runs entirely on your machine.
+Manage all your MCP (Model Context Protocol) servers in one place:

+- 🎯 **Manual mode**: Select which server to use
+- 🎭 **AI Orchestration**: Let an LLM automatically decide which servers and tools to query

-**Think**: ChatGPT interface + your MCP servers + AI orchestration
+**Think**: Local server manager + ChatGPT interface + Optional AI orchestration

 ---

 ## ✨ Key Features

-### 🎭 AI Orchestration
-Ask anything → LLM picks the right servers/tools → Executes in parallel → One coherent answer
+### 🏠 100% Local
+Everything runs on your machine.
+Your data stays with you.

+### 🎯 Two Modes
+- **Manual**: Pick a server from your list
+- **AI Orchestration**: LLM automatically selects from your enabled servers

+### 🔌 MCP Server Management
+- Add/edit/remove servers through UI
+- Multiple auth methods: Bearer, API Key, OAuth, Basic
+- Works with Snowflake, custom APIs, any MCP endpoint

-### 💬 Modern Chat
+### 💬 Modern Chat Interface
 - ⚡ ChatGPT-style typing animation
-- 💾 Persistent conversation history
+- 💾 Persistent conversations
 - 🏷️ Auto-titles from first message

-### 🔌 Multi-Server
-- Connect multiple MCP servers
-- Works with Snowflake, custom APIs, any MCP-compatible endpoint
-- Multiple auth methods: Bearer, API Key, OAuth, Basic
+- 📊 Real-time logs of all operations

-### 🤖 LLM Support
+### 🤖 LLM Support (Optional)
 Snowflake Cortex • OpenAI • Anthropic • Ollama • Custom APIs

 ---